 This is a common question asked by many interviewers to understand your technical skills.
 To respond to this question, outline your experience with some of the systems you have worked with.

 “I have had experience working with a variety of health information software programs such as those with patient scheduling tools, intuitive data checks, significant use in reporting, and other features.
 Mostly, I have been using HER software to update, correct, and create information.
 I am a quick learner, and I believe that I will adapt to the system that your facility is using to maintain medical records.”

 17. As A Medical Records Clerk, How Do You Plan To Minimize Errors?

 This is a technical question commonly asked by employers to get an understanding of your strategies in minimizing errors.
 In your response, highlight the efforts you will put in to minimize errors in your work.

-“I believe that understanding how to correctly complete tasks and the impacts those tasks have on patients is key in the role of a health clerk.
+“I believe that understanding how to complete tasks correctly and the impacts those tasks have on patients is key in the role of a health clerk.
 I have received extensive training on how to use electronic health records software.
-This has helped me to create accurate records and fulfill my role effectively without any faults associated with inappropriately documented health records.”
+This has helped me create accurate records and fulfill my role effectively without any faults associated with inappropriately documented health records.”

 18. Have You Worked Directly With Patients Before?